 RSAR Health Room

 An un-staffed Health Room is available to Renaissance students should a health issue necessitate leaving the classroom.
-Students must sign in and out with the school secretary, identify the health concern, and either return to class within 20 minutes, or be picked up by a parent/guardian.
+Students must sign in and out with the office manager, identify the health concern, and either return to class within 20 minutes, or be picked up by a parent/guardian.
 A student must be picked up if he/she has a fever or vomiting.
 Please make sure your child’s emergency contacts are up to date in the event she/he needs to go home and you are not available.

 If a student needs to take any prescription or over-the-counter medications during school hours, a staff member must administer it.
 The school must have a written authorization form on file, signed by a parent/guardian and the prescribing physician or dentist.
 A parent may not call in, or send a note, authorizing use of medication, but may come to the school and administer it personally.
 An additional form is required if the student will carry the medication her/himself.
 This is generally limited to epi-pens and asthma inhalers.
 These forms are available from the Renaissance School office, and must be filled out each school year.
-Medications are kept in a locked drawer in the school office, next to the Health Room.
+Medications are kept in a locked cabinet in the Health Room.
 It must be in the original pharmacy or manufacturer’s container and labeled with the following information:

 - Name of student